Life expectancy with lupus

 Lupus erythematosus prognosis

 The diagnosis of systemic lupus erythematosus is based on the clinical picture of the disease and laboratory studies.
-Currently, a number of specific criteria have been developed to establish a timely diagnosis:
+Currently, some specific criteria have been developed to establish a timely diagnosis:

 • The presence of skin manifestations on the face;